96boards/website/README.md

 ### Using the git CLI

-If you're familiar with using the git cli then you can simply fork this repository and clone your fork.
+If you're familiar with using the git CLI then you can simply fork this repository and clone your fork.
 Then submit pull request on a `new` branch based off of the `develop` branch.
 This is due to the 96Boards.org website repo following the [Git flow](https://danielkummer.github.io/git-flow-cheatsheet/) methodology.
 Push your changes to your fork and then create a pull request via the GitHub UI.

 ### Building the Website